„If a child can’t learn the way we teach,

 Schedule & Events

-German European School | March 19th and 25th, 2025
+German European School Singapore | March 19th and 25th, 2025

 This initiative – supported by GESS Parents‘ Committee, is created to help parents navigate the unique challenges and opportunities of raising neurodiverse children.
 Understanding neurodiversity, the science behind effective interventions, and practical strategies can empower parents to create a supportive and nurturing environment at home.

-The first session of the Parent Support Programme – „Embrace Neurodiversity – The Start of Colourful Journeys“ takes place at the German European School (GESS) on March 19th and 25th, 2025.
+The first session of the Parent Support Programme – „Embrace Neurodiversity – The Start of Colourful Journeys“ takes place at the German European School Singapore (GESS) on March 19th and 25th, 2025.